-Oils and Fats: are not created equal!
+Oils and Fats:

+Oils and fats are not the same!
+For one, a fat is derived from animal based food, and oil is derived from a plant based food.
 For millennia we consumed animal fats or cold pressed oils.
 Vegetables oils and hydrogenated fats are highly processed and have only widely became available at the turn of the 20th century.

 Saturated Fats are the most stable and good to cook with.
 Some examples are butter, ghee, coconut oil, and tallow.
 Look for organic, pasture raised for fats and organic, fair traded, and sustainably sourced for oils.
 Monounsaturated is the next stable such as olive oil, palm oil, and duck fat.